Dumfries railway station: In fiction

 The station features in the novel The Thirty-Nine Steps (1915) by John Buchan.
 Richard Hannay, fleeing from German secret agents, travels from London St Pancras to Galloway, changing trains at Dumfries.
 In 1939, T.S.
 Eliot included Dumfries in his Old Possum's Book of Practical Cats.
 Skimbleshanks, the Railway Cat, speaks with the police at Dumfries Station during the night.

 Services

 ScotRail

 The service from the station is somewhat infrequent with trains running to different patterns during the day, these are as follows:

-In the December 2021 timetable, There is an uneven hourly to 2 hourly service southbound to Carlisle and there are 9 trains per day northbound to Kilmarnock and Glasgow Central (these operate to a mostly 2 hourly frequency but there can be uneven gaps of up to 4 hours at certain points of the day).
-On Sundays, There is a 2 hourly service to/from Carlisle (5 trains per day in total) and 2 trains per day northbound to Glasgow.
-Extra trains run at peak times to both Carlisle and Glasgow.
+On Monday to Saturdays, there is a regular hourly service southbound to/from Carlisle with extra trains running at peak times.
+There are 9 trains per day northbound to Kilmarnock and Glasgow which run every 2 hours.
+On Sundays, there is a 2 hourly service southbound to Carlisle (5 in total) but a very limited service of 2 trains per day northbound to Kilmarnock and Glasgow.
+There was a direct service to Stranraer via Kilmarnock but this ceased in 2009.
 Services running through Carlisle to Newcastle were stopped at the May 2022 timetable change.